10 Things to Find in Barbados - Part 1 | Beach Houses Barbados

 Barbados is home to one of the last operating drive-in cinemas in the Caribbean.
 It’s well-loved among locals who use the convenience of their cars to make the movie-going experience more interesting.
 For instance, it’s not uncommon during an action blockbuster for persons to beep their horns in appreciation of the most exciting scenes, rather than clapping or yelling.
 The food sold at the food station is quite good and we highly recommend the samosas.

+Stay tuned for When You Get Here, You’ll Know – 10 Fascinating Things to Discover about Barbados - Part 2.
 Ready to secure your Barbados home?
-Pre-construction prices at Beach Houses by The Crane start from US$595,000 for a luxurious one-bedroom ocean view villa.
-For more information, contact property@craneresorts.com or call +1 246 416 6560.
+Pre-construction prices at East Resorts starts from US$595,000 for a luxurious one-bedroom ocean view villa.
+For more information, contact stay@eastresort.com or call +1 246 416 6560.